 Disadvantages

-Despite the great benefits of TIG welding, some limitations also occurs.
+Despite the great benefits of TIG welding, some limitations also occur.
 The followings are the disadvantages of TIG welding

-That is all for this article, where the definition, applications, diagram, machine, working, advantages and disadvantages of gas tungsten arc welding (GTAW), tungsten inert gas welding (TIG).
+That is all for this article, where the definition, applications, diagram, machine, working, advantages, and disadvantages of gas tungsten arc welding (GTAW), and tungsten inert gas welding (TIG).
 We also discussed the difference between MIG and TIG welding.
-I hope you got a lot from the reading, if so, kindly share with other students.
+I hope you got a lot from the reading, if so, kindly share it with other students.
 Thanks for reading, see you next time!